How do you drive an electric car?

 Aside from the points mentioned above – and some subtle differences between certain makes and models – driving an EV is no more challenging than getting behind the wheel of a traditional car.
 In some ways, it’s actually easier.

 You will enjoy the near-silent driving experience, the smooth and quiet electric motor and the lower running costs.
-Just remember to keep charging those batteries.
+Just remember to keep charging those batteries when possible.

 ALSO READ: